splitbrain/botcheck/README.md

 Include ${BOTCHECK_DIR}/botcheck.conf
 ```

+Note that this setup does not work in `.htaccess`.
+Be sure to have the `mod_rewrite` and `mod_headers` modules enabled in Apache.

 ## Allow Lists

 The configuration will allow in requests that match either the IP/CIDR list in `addresses.net.list` or the User-Agent regex (case-insensitive) list in `useragents.ri.list`.
 You can edit these files to add your own rules.
 Requests to certain paths can be excluded from the bot check by adding regexes (case-sensitive) to `pathexcludes.re.list`.

 It is recommended to let in the known IP ranges of search engine crawlers and other good bots in `addresses.net.list`.
 You can find up-to-date lists of crawler IPs from various sources on the web.
 The `update-bot-addresses.sh` script will automatically download and update a list of known crawlers.
 Check the top of the script for the sources it uses.
+The script requires `curl` and `jq` to run.

 ## How it works